 After two years of research on the subject I started to notice something odd about the materials that I had found: all the singers were men.
 Then I stumbled across a recording of a holler by Mattie May Thomas, an African American woman.
-I believe that the process of how I came to realize the existence of women’s hollers it is quite telling in itself.
+I believe that the process of how I came to realise the existence of women’s hollers is quite telling in itself.
 At that point in my research, I had already consulted the archives for recordings directly referenced, tagged or named as hollers.
 This had given me some numerically relevant results, but no sign of holler practices by women.
 The recording I found was instead in a randomly generated compilation of ‘prison blues songs’ on Spotify, and the song Dangerous Blues by Mattie May Thomas, 21 The recording was made in 1939 in Parchman Farm by John Lomax and is archived at the Library of Congress as AFS 3082 A3. was clearly a holler.
-By following the categorisation system used by others to archive materials I had missed recordings that had not been archived as hollers because they weren’t recognized as part of the genre.
+By following the categorisation system used by others to archive materials I had missed recordings that had not been archived as hollers because they weren’t recognised as part of the genre.
 After all, a proper definition of what a holler is has yet to be fully discussed.

 In an article from 2013 Shobana Shankar wrote: